Lubricants are Everywhere

 What’s more, if lubricant oil manufacturers choose an HPS custom pigging system, their savings from pigging will pay back the initial cost of the system extremely quickly.
 So, not only will pigging improve the efficiency of their operations, but it will also improve profits, enhance competitiveness and significantly boost the bottom line.

 As an example, HPS recently implemented a pigging solution for a manufacturer of automotive lubricant oils.
 With an HPS pigging system, they are expected to recover an annual sales revenue of just under £600,000, with a project payback in less than 5 months.
+Therefore, ROI and pigging system savings are significant.

 Find Out More